xarray-contrib/xarray-simlab/doc/faq.rst

 - "inter-process" parallelism, i.e., execution of multiple processes of a model in parallel,
-- "intra-process" parallelism, i.e., parallel execution of some code inside one or more processes.
+- "intra-process" parallelism, i.e., parallel execution of some code written in one or more processes.

 Note that the notion of process used above is different from
 multiprocessing: a process here corresponds to a component of a model (see :ref:`framework` section).

 The first level "inter-model" is an embarrassingly parallel problem.
-Next versions of xarray-simlab will allow to very easily run multiple simulations in parallel (e.g., for sensitivity analyses).
+Next versions of xarray-simlab will allow to very easily run simulations in parallel (e.g., for sensitivity analyses).

-It shouldn't be hard adding support for the second level "inter-process" given that processes in a model are organized as a directed acyclic graph.
-However, those processes usually perform most of their computation on shared data, which may significantly reduce the gain of parallel execution when using multiple processes or in distributed environments.
-Using multiple threads is limited by the CPython's GIL, unless it is released by the code executed in the model processes.
+It shouldn't be hard to add support for the second level "inter-process" given that processes in a model together form a directed acyclic graph.
+However, those processes usually perform most of their computation on shared data, which may significantly reduce the gain of parallel execution when using multiple OS processes or in distributed environments.
+Using multiple threads is limited by the CPython's GIL, unless it is released by the code executed in model processes.

-As xarray-simlab don't provide any built-in model or process, it also won't provide any built-in support for intra-process parallelism.
-There is no limitation in executing code in parallel inside custom processes, though.
+The third level "intra-process" is more domain specific.
+Users are free to develop xarray-simlab compatible models with custom code (in processes) that is executed either sequentially or in parallel.

 Is it possible to use xarray-simlab without xarray?
 ---------------------------------------------------